sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/otel-plugins.md

 The function takes three parameters:

 1. `Context`: This is usually the current request’s context.
-However, you can also derive a new context from it, complete with timeouts and cancellations, to suit your specific needs.
+However, you can also derive a new context from it, complete with timeouts and cancelations, to suit your specific needs.
 2. `TracerName`: This is the identifier of the tracer that will be used to create the span.
 If you do not provide a name, the function will default to using the `tyk` tracer.
 3. `SpanName`: This parameter is used to set an initial name for the child span that is created.
 This name can be helpful for later identifying and referencing the span.